 Abby Nelder is Quality Support Officer at the FNP in Plymouth, which is run by Plymouth Community Healthcare.
 She said:

 "We will be using a model which is based on one which we already run successfully in Plymouth with a contraceptive nurse.
 This model, which will involve a dental nurse, will help us to develop a therapeutic relationship with our service users over a long period of time and that is what makes the model work – the gift of time which the nurse will have with our families."She added:

 "The potential impact of this project on our families is huge.
 There is an assumption that everyone knows how to brush their teeth, owns a toothbrush or knows which toothpaste to use, but this is not always the case.
 The same goes for diet issues relating to teeth – who knew that apple or orange juice, so-called healthy options, could damage children’s teeth?
 We believe that this role for the dental nurse will not only benefit young mothers and their infants, but the wider family too.
 Everyone wants to do the best for their children’s teeth, and try to do the right thing, but the pressures of advertising and social media make it difficult to make the right choices.
 This has the potential to be rolled out across the national FNP network, and it is exciting to know that it is starting here in Plymouth."It is hoped that this pilot will lead to more funding for a trial to test the effectiveness of the identified methods and potential implementation.

 A summary of the findings will be made available to everyone who took part, and communication in the community will be carried out by the award winning Peninsula Dental Social Enterprise.
-Dissemination to the wider South West region will be via the National Institute for Health Research Collaboration for Applied Health Research and Care South West Peninsula (NIHR PenCLAHRC).
+Dissemination to the wider South West region will be via the National Institute of Health Research's (NIHR) Applied Research Collaboration (ARC) South West Peninsula (PenARC).